Engelandvaarders and Refugees:

 Shortly after the liberation of the Netherlands he returned to Roermond

-and married his fiancee Elly Wong, the daughter of the town's much
+and married his fiancée Elly Wong, the daughter of the town's much

 loved doctor.
-He ended the war as commander of the Gilzen Rijen airbase between Breda and Tilburg.
-Lt J.M.
-Bongaerts DFC, FC, OHK1 was discharged
+He ended the war as commander of the Gilzen Rijen airbase

 from the Royal Netherlands Navy Reserve on the 16 August 1947.